 $3,200 for Tuition and Lodging (double-occupancy)

 Developing History Leaders @SHA (formerly the Seminar for Historical Administration) employs case studies, workshops, forums, and field trips to present and engage the best practices and ideas of history organization leadership and management.
 For a full description of seminar topics, please see the 2016 SHA Curriculum and Session Descriptions.

 Nowhere else will the history professional find the breadth and strong grounding in leadership basics in such an efficient package.

-- SHA demystifies the process of becoming a leader through clear, direct, and focused conversation with some of the most gifted professionals in the field, concentrating years’ worth of mentorship into a rich, intensive three weeks.
+- SHA demystifies the process of becoming a leader through clear, direct, and focused conversations with some of the most gifted professionals in the field, concentrating years’ worth of mentorship into a rich, intensive three weeks.

 - SHA sheds light on the why’s and how-to’s every aspect of leadership in a historical institution with honest and challenging discussions and class sessions, sharing a wealth of new resources (both people and information) which graduates will mine for years to come.

-What will SHA do for your staff?
+What will SHA do for your organization?

 Developing History Leaders @SHA has proven effectiveness as a training program as evidenced by the following quotes from those who have sent staff members to SHA: